 - Press [MENU], move the ShuttlePoint knob to highlight USER POINTS and press [ENT]. - 2.
 Move the ShuttlePoint knob to highlight USER C-CARD and press [ENT]. - 3.
 Open the door, remove the User C-CARD from the slot and insert another User C-CARD into the same slot. - Move the ShuttlePoint knob to highlight REFRESH and press [ENT].
 This "new" User C-CARD is now ready to receive and store information.

-12. PAGES
+12 PAGES

-The GPS Chart Plotter has many pages that are designed to ease your navigation.
+The CP190i and CPF190i have many pages that are designed to ease your navigation.

-Figure 12 - Screen display pages example
+Figure 12 - Example of screen display pages

 The pages can be selected in the following way: